wcauchois/nfsn-client/README.md

 [API](https://members.nearlyfreespeech.net/wiki/API/Introduction).
 Additionally, a command-line program that uses the library is provided.

-NSFN is a (bretty gud) web host/registrar.
+NFSN is a (bretty gud) web host/registrar.
 Their API allows you to update DNS records and access information about your account, among other things.
 Note that in order to obtain an API key, you must currently submit a support request.
 See the
 [API introduction](https://members.nearlyfreespeech.net/wiki/API/Introduction) (requires login) for more information.